rust-aarhus/meetups/meetups/2023/meetup-02/meetup-02.md

-# Rust Aarhus meetup #2 at [BRØLSTÆRK]
+# Rust Aarhus meetup #2 sponsored by [BRØLSTÆRK]

-Rust Aarhus invites you to this free meetup for all interested in the programming language [Rust].
+Rust Aarhus and [BRØLSTÆRK] invites you to this free meetup for all interested in the programming language [Rust].

-WE ARE STILL LOOKING FOR SPEAKERS.
-PLEASE CONTACT TUE HENRIKSEN FOR MORE INFORMATION.

-We are still working on the program, but it will be something like the following:
+The program for the evening is:

 - 18:00 - 18:10: Welcome by Tue Henriksen
 - 18:15 - 18:35: "When lifetimes give you lemons - an introduction to Rust lifetimes" and Q&A by Philip Kristoffersen (15+5 min)